CBT for You...

 Your engagement with CBT starts with an initial consultation to ensure that CBT is the right therapy for you and that you are completely comfortable with the proposed process.
 At the initial assessment you will be asked lots of questions to enable an understanding of you and your life and what is preventing happiness or fulfilment at this point in time.
 If you are anxious or depressed, you will be asked whether these issues interfere with your family, work and social life.
 You will also be asked about events that may be related to your problems, treatments you have had, and what you would like to achieve through therapy.
 You will be asked if you have had any previous therapy and if you are taking any medication for your mental health issues.

 Short questionnaires will be used to ascertain a baseline clinical measure for anxiety and depression.
 If CBT is deemed an appropriate therapy, the therapist will let you know what to expect during therapy sessions.
-Your issues and needs will be analysed and an individualised formulation worksheet and functional analysis will be completed.
+Your issues and needs will be analysed and an individualised treatment plan will be discussed.
 If CBT is not deemed appropriate, or you do not feel comfortable with it, alternative treatments may be recommended.

 Once the initial assessment has been completed, we will start working together to break down your problems into their constituent parts (situations, thoughts, emotions, physical feelings and actions).
 Homework is usually a part of CBT and clients who are willing to do assignments at home seem to get the most benefit.
 Homework assignments will be agreed between the therapist and the client and might include the client keeping a diary of thought and behaviour patterns or practicing new skills or engaging in relaxation exercises.